Do you have an anxious dog?

 Before purchasing any CBD oil product, it’s a good idea to do your research.

-It’s critical that you read reviews of the product and that you do some background research before committing to a product.
+It’s critical that you read reviews of the product—as well as weed products—and that you do some background research before committing to a product.
 Don’t fall victim to false claims.
 Ensure you’re purchasing a legitimate product made with proper ingredients.

 Watch Your Dog

 Lastly, when you make the decision to give you dog CBD, make sure to watch them the first few times.
 Most CBD oil for dogs comes from hemp oil, so it contains no or very small traces of THC.
 This means that the side effects are usually mild or non-existent.